burningion/katacoda-tracing-datadog/modern-observability-in-practice/step5.md

 ```ruby
 <br /><center><a href="<%= @ads['url'] %>"><img src="data:image/png;base64,<%= @ads['base64'] %>" /></a></center><br />
 ```

+We can assume our developers have done that, and deploy the code changes with our new Docker image name, `ddtraining/ecommerce-frontend`.

 With that, our project should be up and running.
 Let's see if there's anything else going on.